 Ok, on with the food.
 I am going to share how I prepare a basic Chicken broth.
 I am going to use this broth in the three soup recipes that I will share with you soon.
 I choose the make the broth over buying it in the box for three reasons: 1.
 I save money, 2.
 Homemade has much better flavor, 3.
 Homemade allows me to control how much fat & sodium are in my soup.
 When preparing a chicken broth you have the liberty to add many different ingredients to enhance the flavor.
 As I will be using this in three totally different flavors of soups I am keeping it very basic and simple and will be adding more “flavoring” agents directly to each individual soup recipe.
 Please note it is best if you are planning to make a soup that you prepare this broth at least one day in advance.

--A large stock pot or crock pot to cook it in.
+To begin you will need the following:-A large stock pot or crock pot to cook it in.
 Size should be enough for your meat, veggies, and at least 8-10 cups of water.
 The larger the pot the more broth you will make.

 -As for the chicken I am using a family size package of chicken leg quarters because they were only $0.88 a pound.
 I will also use a whole chicken, chicken thighs, or split chicken breast depending what is on sale.